The number 137.035...

 In the 10-15 year period following Einstein's development of general relativity, much work was done to try to unify the theories of electromagnetism, quantum mechanics and relativity.
 The fine-structure constant showed up in many formulas modeling electromagnetic phenomena, and it always showed up as a unitless expression involving several other already-accepted physical constants.
 For example, it was shown to be the ratio between the speed of the electron in its orbit in a classical Bohr atom and the speed of light.
 It is called the "fine-structure constant" because applying general relativity to the Bohr atom model explains the "fine structure" of the lines in hydrogen's spectrum, and the precise value of the electron's speed determines the width of the bands in the spectrum and other more easily measurable phenomena.

 Using the methods of Hughes and Kinoshita the value has been computed quite accurately; the process includes experimental measurement combined with numerical integration of a large number of functions describing many different virtual particle interactions (each with a distinct Feynman diagram).
 The part involving Feynman diagrams can be approximated with first-order, second-order, third-order, etc. approximations, according to how many virtual event pairs take place.
 The 1st-order approximation involves just one Feynman diagram, with a single event pair (in which the electron emits and reabsorbs a photon).
 Its calculation can be done on one page in about 1/2 hour.
 For a 2nd order approximation there are 7 diagrams; for 3rd order there are 72.
-The current best approximation (which is 4th order) took "many supercomputers over more than 10 years"2 to evaluate 891 diagrams.
-Each "order" reduces the error in the calculation by a factor of about 137, i.e. the current best estimate is off by about 1 part in 1374.
+For many years the best approximation was 4th order involving 891 Feynman diagrams, and took "many supercomputers over more than 10 years"2 to evaluate.
+Each "order" reduces the error in the calculation by a factor of about 137, so a 4th-order estimate is off by about 1 part in 1374.
 The numbers {1, 7, 72, 891, 12672, ...} are Sloane's sequence A005413.
 It and other related sequences (with lots of example Feynman diagrams) are discussed in the 1978 paper by Cvitanovic, et. al.4.

 Some have suggested that the constant may vary over time as the universe evolves.
 This can be tested by close measurement of the relative isotope abundances in a natural nuclear fission reactor, such as the one in Oklo, Gabon, Africa.
 This was attempted by two Los Alamos scientists5.
 They initially (in 2004) concluded that the "constant" may have decreased by 45 parts per billion over the last 2 billion years.
 Later they refined their model and the threat to the constancy of α was gone.
-However, more recently the idea has come back in a substantially stronger form: there now appears to be evidence that α varies throughout space as well as time, differeing by as much as one part on 105 between opposite ends of the visible universe in the distant past (see [28] and [29]).
+In 2010 the idea came back in a substantially stronger form: evidence that α varies throughout space as well as time, differing by as much as one part on 105 between opposite ends of the visible universe in the distant past (see [26] and [27]).

-The Fine Structure Constant holds a special place among cult numbers: unlike its more mundane cousins 17 and 666, the Fine Structure Constant seduces otherwise sedate engineers and scientists into seeking mystical truths and developing uncollaborated theories11.
+The fine-structure constant holds a special place among cult numbers: unlike its more mundane cousins 17 and 666, the fine-structure constant seduces otherwise sedate people (usually untrained in the field) into seeking mystical truths and developing uncollaborated theories3.
 The fact that it is unitless, like π, seems to make people think that it should have some precise mathematical value.
 And, rather than embrace the idea that it is independent of the other unitless constants, they feel they need to express α in terms of some kind of formula.
-A few years before his death Richard Feynman had the following to say:
+In 1979, physicist Richard Feynman gave a series of lectures in Auckland New Zealand [10] on quantum electrodynamics.
+In the 4th lecture, at about 19:30 in the video, he begins talking about the Cult of 137 phenomenon:

 [...]
 It has been a mystery ever since it was discovered more than fifty years ago, and all good theoretical physicists put this number up on their wall and worry about it.
 Immediately you would like to know where this number for a coupling comes from: is it related to pi or perhaps to the base of natural logarithms?
 Nobody knows.
 It's one of the greatest damn mysteries of physics: a magic number that comes to us with no understanding by man. [...]

-The "Cult of 137" began with scientists who already had quite a reputation, including Wolfgang Pauli and Karl Jung [26], Werner Heisenberg, and most notably Arthur Stanley Eddington.
+The "Cult of 137" began with scientists who already had quite a reputation, including Wolfgang Pauli and Karl Jung [24], Werner Heisenberg, and most notably Arthur Stanley Eddington.
 For a while Eddington worked on proving that 1/α was exactly 136 (see the entry on Eddington number); when measurements became more accurate he was compelled (by his own desire, not by others) to redo this work to "prove" it was 137.
 This type of thing has affected all members of the "Cult of 137".
-Any attempt to explain the "magic number" in concrete terms comprises a prediction, and, more accurate experimental measurements or other research eventually prove it wrong.
+Any attempt to explain the "magic number" in concrete terms is a hypothesis which is falsifiable: it can be tested by more accurate experimental measurements and calculations, or related research; and as it so happens, all the 137-cultists' predictions have proven wrong.

 In order to do any real work on explaining these constants, one needs to be able to evaluate the proposed explanation against modern models and theories of physics.
 To do that one would need to be familiar with: